chaedmitry/zoesNinja/content/articles/01 The First Encounter 遇見了.md

 category: Before the Surgery
 slug: 01-the-first-encounter
 excerpt: It was a Saturday, also Lunar New Year’s Day.
 Festivities without spending my annual leave allowance, nice.
+nextSlug: 02-out-of-the-blue
+nextTitle: 02 Out Of The Blue? 毫無先兆？
 ---

 It was a Saturday, also Lunar New Year’s Day.
 Festivities without spending my annual leave allowance, nice.
 Just before bed, it was time to floss and brush my teeth.
 That evening, I opened my mouth super wide for an extra check on my four wisdom teeth, to validate whether my simplified dental care regime was adequate when earlier that month I travelled light for a holiday, without bringing the electric toothbrush.